mvolkmann/blog/src/d3/00-article.md

   .attr('y', HEIGHT - barHeight)
   .attr('fill', 'cornflowerblue');

-group
+// Append a text element to the group and set its properties. group
   .append('text')
   .text(score)
   .attr('x', barWidth / 2) // center horizontally in bar
   .attr('y', HEIGHT - barHeight + 20); // just below top
 ```

+That's the very basics of working with SVG.
+But it's all you need to know to draw additions bars in a bar chart later.

 ## D3 Selection Objects